galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

  * *symmetry* -- the distance from $$x$$ to $$y$$ is the same as the distance from $$y$$ to $$x$$; that is, $$d(x,y) = d(y,x)$$.
  * the *triangle inequality* -- there are no short-cuts!
 The distance from $$x$$ to $$z$$ is always *at most* the distance from $$x$$ to $$y$$ plus that from $$y$$ to $$y$$; that is, $$ d(x,y) + d(y,z) \leq d(x,z)$$.

- In phylogenetics terms we like distances to represent something like time, and we can assign lengths to branches (see the [Tree Anatomy diagram](#figure-4) above).
+ In phylogenetics terms, we like distances to represent something like time and we can assign lengths to branches (see the [Tree Anatomy diagram](#figure-4) above).

 Distances can be calculated based on a variety of data.
 Here is a flow-chart of the process:

 ![Flow chart illustrating how sequence alignment data or dis/similarity measures can be used to calculate phylogentic distances](./images/TreeConstruction.drawio.png "Tree construction flow-chart){:align="center"}

 The blue boxes on the left show some of the input data forms.
-The most commonly used kind of data in modern phylogenetics is *aligned molecular sequences* -- typically, DNA, RNA, or Amino Acids (AA) from equivalent (homologous) genes in the set of species of interest.
+The most commonly used kind of data in modern phylogenetics is *aligned molecular sequences* -- typically, DNA, RNA, or Amino Acids (AA) from equivalent (homologous) genes in the species of interest.
 We focus on this form of molecular phylogenetics in this tutorial.

 Other input data forms are distances or dissimilarity measures based on molecular-based measures like DNA-DNA hybridisation, gene presence/absence, and morphology (physical dimensions).
 We will not discuss this kind of data in this tutorial.

 Aligned sequences can be converted into distances (green box above), using models for how the sites (i.e. specific nucleotides or amino acids) have evolved.
 These distances can be expressed as a matrix _D_, which becomes the input to a distance-based method.

-At each step in the distance-based methods (orange boxes) the algorithm selects a pair of taxa, or clades that have been created thus far, to join together to make a new clade.
+At each step in the distance-based methods (orange boxes) the algorithm selects a pair of taxa, or clades that have been created so far, to join together to make a new clade.
-Once that decision is made, the two taxa / clades that have been joined are replaced with the clade that the two of them make together as seen in the figure below.
+Once that decision is made, the two taxa / clades that have been joined are replaced with the clade that the two of them make together as seen in the [figure below](#figure-7).

 ![Joining Clades](./images/JoiningCladesForTreeConstruction.png "Joining clades for tree construction"){: align="center"}

-## About the data we're using
+## Let's build our first tree

 In this tutorial we will use a set of *Anolis* lizard DNA sequences, from Jackman, Larson, de Queiroz & Losos {% cite 10.1080/106351599260283 %} to trial some phylogenetic methods.
 The sequences are from the mitochondrial NADH dehydrogenase subunit 2 gene (ND2) and five transfer RNA (tRNA) genes, with an average sequence length of 1419.109 and a range of [1329,1727].